bbauska/W3Cx-4of5-thru-May-2024/README.md

 <p align="center" width="100%">
 <img src="./images/image030.png?raw=true"
    width="60%"
-   alt="edx video player to debug video tracks." />
+   alt="Edx video player to debug video tracks." />
 </p>

 Read the WebVTT file at once using the track API and make a clickable